javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 Now the browser can see that `PATCH` is in `Access-Control-Allow-Methods` and `Content-Type,API-Key` are in the list `Access-Control-Allow-Headers`, so it sends out the main request.

 If there's the header `Access-Control-Max-Age` with a number of seconds, then the preflight permissions are cached for the given time.
 The response above will be cached for 86400 seconds (one day).
 Within this timeframe, subsequent requests will not cause a preflight.
-Assuming that they fit the cached permissions.
-They will be sent directly.
+Assuming that they fit the cached allowances, they will be sent directly.

 ### Step 3 (actual request)